FauxKiwi/Pumpkin-Engine/README.md

       //Do something
     }
 Of course, you can also use method references for this.
+### Rendering
+Rendering is probably the most important thing in a game engine.
+So here is how it works: <br>
+Currently you have to clear the screen manually.
+Do this in `Application#run`:

+    RendererCommand.setClearColor(/*Clear color*/) // Technically, you only have to do this once RendererCommand.clear()
+To render something on your screen, do the following in `Layer#onUpdate`:

+    Renderer2D.beginScene(/*Camera*/)
+    // Render code
+    Renderer2D.endScene()
+For a camera, you can simply create a camera in your Application using an `OrthographicCamera`, or you can use the `OrthographicCameraController` class.
+To actually render something now, call in your render code:

+    Renderer2D.drawQuad(/*...*/)
+With this method, you can draw quads with a given position, scale and optionally a rotation (radians).
+You can use textures or colors or a tinted texture.
 ### Full documentation
 Please refer to the wiki for a full documentation of all features this engine has to offer
+***
+## Contributing
+Of course, you're welcome to contribute to the engine.
 ***
 Credits: kotlin-graphics for ImGui; TheCherno for inspiration